Filters

 .

 In some cases, it is better to separate filters by entity and combine them only in a dynamic dataset or a SQL query.
-If using two filters as:
+If using two attributes as:

 And separately